Skip to contents

 Exclusions

-• Districts with enrollment less than 0 are removed.
+• Districts with enrollment of zero or below are removed.

-• Districts with total revenue less than 0 are removed.
+• Districts with total revenue of zero or below are removed.

 • Districts with invalid LEA/school level type (i.e. where schlev is not one of “01”, “02”, or “03”, except for specified CA exceptions) are excluded.